Three-point intrinsic alignments of dark matter halos in the IllustrisTNG simulation: Intrinsic alignment spectra from simulations

 \subsection{Methodology for measuring power spectra and bispectra from simulations}

 To measure the power spectra and bispectra we follow the methodology in \citet{kurita2021power}.
 We refer the reader to \citet{kurita2021power} and \citet{shi2021power} for more detailed descriptions of the measurement methodology.
 To measure power spectra we use the publicly available package \textsc{nbodykit}\footnote{https://github.com/bccp/nbodykit} \citep{hand2018nbodykit} which provides a wide range of tools to analyse cosmological simulations.
 For bispectra we adapt \textsc{bskit}\footnote{https://github.com/sjforeman/bskit}, developed by \citet{foreman2020baryonic}.
 This package is based on \textsc{nbodykit} together with the Fast Fourier Transform-based bispectrum measurement algorithm presented in \citet{tomlinson2019efficient}.
-In both cases we incorporate Eqs. (\ref{eq:gammaE}) and (\ref{eq:gammaB}) into the existing code in order to measure the IA spectra.
+In both cases we incorporate equations~(\ref{eq:gammaE}) and (\ref{eq:gammaB}) into the existing code in order to measure the IA spectra.

 In measuring from simulations we align all axes in Fourier space with the simulation box sides.
 We then define a regular grid of size 512$^3$ within the box and assign the subhalo shape measurements to the grid using the cloud-in-cell interpolation algorithm.
 We investigated the alternative triangle shaped cloud assignment method but found it made little difference to the results.
 We confine our bispectrum measurements to equilateral triangles and to a representative isosceles configuration whose sides have magnitudes in the ratio 2:2:1.
 To quantify uncertainty in the estimates, we divide the simulation box into $3^3$ subboxes, and estimate standard errors using jackknife sampling, excluding each subbox in turn.

 In all subsequent results we show IA auto power spectra with Poisson shot noise subtracted, but without any allowance for non-linear effects due to intrinsic alignments of shapes. \citet{kurita2021power} explored the latter in detail but found it to be only 5-10 per cent of Poisson shot noise in their halo sample from the Dark Quest simulations.
 Thus we measure shot noise in the IA power spectra as $\epsilon_\mathrm{rms}^2/ n_\mathrm{eff}$ where \mbox{$n_\mathrm{eff}=n_\mathrm{h}/ L_\mathrm{box}^3$} is the effective number density within the simulation box with side length \mbox{$ L_\mathrm{box}$} and $n_\mathrm{h}$ is the number of subhalos in the box.